 The cafeteria offers balanced lunches to students at a reasonable price.
-Free and Reduced lunch information and applications are available in school Main Offices and applications need to be filled out on a yearly basis at each campus.
+Free and Reduced lunch applications are available on the GSA Website and applications need to be filled out on a yearly basis at each campus.
 The rules listed below are to be followed by each student.

-- Gateway Science Academy of St. Louis has a closed lunch.
-Students are not to have food delivered. - Breakfast is available for purchase in the cafeteria approximately 20 minutes before school starts. - Lunch is available for purchase, or students may bring packed lunches. - Food and drink is to stay in the cafeteria unless a student is reporting to another location for lunch at teacher direction and with a pass. - Lunch is not to be shared.
+- The Superintendent determines the meal charge amounts at the beginning of the year. - Families are notified of the pricing and they are given an account number. - They are asked to deposit money into their child's account and keep the balance positive - Statements are sent on a monthly basis. - If a student has a negative balance over \$30, parents are asked to send meals from home until the balance is paid. - Gateway Science Academy of St. Louis has a closed lunch. - Students are not to have food delivered. - Breakfast is available for purchase in the cafeteria approximately 20 minutes before school starts. - Lunch is available for purchase, or students may bring packed lunches. - Food and drink is to stay in the cafeteria unless a student is reporting to another location for lunch at teacher direction and with a pass. - Breakfast and lunch are not to be shared.

-2022-2023 Meal Prices Full Pay Reduced
+2023-2024 Meal Prices Full Pay Reduced

-Breakfast \$2.15 30 cents
+Breakfast \$2.50 \$.30

-Lunch \$3.50 40 cents
+Lunch \$4.00 \$.40

-Milk Only 35 cents 35 cents
+Milk Only \$.35 \$.35